-- 128. NRAs should ensure that ISPs include relevant information referred to in Article 4(1) (a) to (e) in a clear, comprehensible and comprehensive manner in contracts that include IAS, and publish that information, for example on an ISP's website. - 129.
-NRAs should also note that the transparency requirements laid down in Articles 4(1) and 4(2) are in addition to the measures provided in directive 2002/22/EC (the Universal Service Directive), particularly in Chapter IV thereof.
+- 128. NRAs should ensure that ISPs providing IAS to all end-users (e.g. consumer and business customer end-users) include relevant information referred to in Article 4(1) (a) to (e) in a clear, comprehensible and comprehensive manner in contracts that include IAS, and publish that information, for example on an ISP's website36. - 129.
+NRAs should also note that the transparency requirements laid down in Articles 4(1) and 4(2) are in addition to the measures provided in directive 2002/22/EC (the Universal Service Directive)37, particularly in Chapter IV thereof.
 National law may also lay down additional monitoring, information and transparency requirements, including those concerning the content, form and manner of the information to be published. - 130.
-NRAs should look to ensure that ISPs adhere to the following practices in order to ensure that information is clear and comprehensible: - it should be easily accessible and identifiable for what it is; - it should be accurate and up to date; - it should be meaningful to end-users, i.e. relevant, unambiguous and presented in a useful manner; - it should not create an incorrect perception of the service provided to the enduser; - it should be comparable at least between different offers, but preferably also between different ISPs, so that end-users are able to compare the offers (including the contractual terms used by different ISPs) and ISPs in such a way that the comparison can show differences and similarities. - 131.
+NRAs should look to ensure that ISPs adhere to the following practices in order to ensure that information is clear and comprehensible: - it should be easily accessible and identifiable for what it is; - it should be accurate and up to date; - it should be meaningful to end-users, i.e. relevant, unambiguous and presented in a useful manner: - it should not create an incorrect perception of the service provided to the end-user; - it should be comparable at least between different offers, but preferably also between different ISPs, so that end-users are able to compare the offers (including the contractual terms used by different ISPs) and ISPs in such a way that the comparison can show differences and similarities. - 131.
 NRAs should ensure that ISPs include in the contract and publish the information referred to in Article 4(1) (a) to (e).
-This could be presented in two parts (levels of detail):30 - The first part should provide high-level (general) information.
-The information about the IAS provided should include, for example, an explanation of speeds, examples of popular applications that can be used with a sufficient quality, and an explanation of how such applications are influenced by the limitations of the provided IAS.
-This part should include reference to the second part where the information required by Article 4(1) of the Regulation is provided in more detail. - The second part would consist of more detailed technical parameters and their values and other relevant information required by Article 4(1) of the Regulation and in these Guidelines. - 132.
-Examples of how information could be disclosed in a transparent way can be found in BEREC's 2011 Net Neutrality Transparency Guidelines.31 - 133.
-Contract terms that would inappropriately exclude or limit the exercise of the legal rights of the end-user vis-à-vis the ISP in the event of total or partial non-performance or
+This could be presented in two parts (levels of detail):38